 Soon after Android was purchased by Google in 2005, it became a key player in the mobile game.
 Today, it’s the main mobile operating system in the world, alongside Apple’s iOS.
 According to Sameer Samat, VP of product management at Google, there are currently 3 billion active devices running Android in the world.
 (For comparison: Tim Cook, Apple’s CEO, has stated that there are 1 billion active Apple iPhones in the world).
 But why?

-What sets Android apart from Apple iOS, and other competitors is that its technology is built on open-source Linux, so that Android is both free to use and essentially open-source.
+What sets Android apart from the Apple iOS, and other competitors, is that its technology is built on the open source Linux, so that Android is both free to use and essentially open source.

 Why Does Android Matter for Developers?

-This means that creating software for Android isn’t just a thing for internal Google employees or those making Google-specific products (like with their Apple iOS counterparts).
-Rather, Android development is for everyone and has been used far beyond the updates and improvements made on the phone systems themselves.
-Rather, understanding how to write for and with Android is important for those working on mobile software and those working at the juncture of consumer electronics and the internet--and the importance of this understanding is only growing by the day.
+This means that creating software for Android isn’t just a thing for internal Google employees or those making Google specific products (like with their Apple iOS counterparts).
+Rather, Android development is for everyone, and has uses far beyond the updates and improvements made on the phone systems themselves.
+Rather, understanding how to write for and with Android is important for those working on mobile software, as well as those working at the juncture of consumer electronics and the internet--and the importance of this understanding is only growing by the day.

-Below are three top reasons why every developer should consider learning how to work with Android or be aware of Android when choosing an operating system to work with when they’re building out new products or services.
+Below are three top reasons why every developer should consider learning how to work with Android, or at least should be aware of Android when choosing an operating system to work with when they’re building out new products or services.

 1. Android is everywhere

 Android isn’t just for phones!
 In 2014, it was estimated that 24,000 different devices used Android as their OS.
-Today, that number is likely in the tens of thousands (if not a hundred thousand!): from mobile phones to car audio systems, to watches, TVs, computers, tablets, and more.
-Developers who are making decisions about operating systems when designing consumer electronics would be silly not to consider Android.
+Today, that number is likely in the tens of thousands (if not a hundred thousand!): from mobile phones, to car audio systems, to watches, TVs, computers, tablets and more.
+Developers who are making decisions around what operating system to use when designing consumer electronics would be silly not to consider Android.
 The fact that it’s based on Linux means it’s not a big leap from those who are already accustomed to working in Linux, as well as also meaning it’s easy to integrate into other Linux systems.
 And with so many devices being built on Android already, it could be a natural (and clear) choice for your next device as well.

 2. Android Apps are Popular (but Flawed)